Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

-Using Lemma \ref{intro:lemma:chernoff}, we will show that the probability that an estimated transition probability is significantly different from the true transition probability given ALA is in an exploitation phase is very small. \begin{lemma} For any $\epsilon > 0$, for an agent using ALA with constant $L \geq 3/(2\epsilon^2)$,
+\rdec{We begin with the following lemma, based on the Chernoff-Hoeffding bound, that shows that the probability that an estimated transition probability is significantly different from the true transition probability given AREP is in an exploitation phase is very small.}